Summer Internship Program: Frederick County

 3. How will the intern learn about the breadth of VCE and our various program areas?

-The intern will work with agents housed in Frederick County and be a part of ANR-Horticulture program offerings in Planning District 7 (Clarke, Frederick, Page, Shenandoah, and Warren Counties) but also 4-H, FCS.
+The intern will work with agents housed in Frederick County and will primarily be a part of ANR-Horticulture program offerings in Planning District 7 (Clarke, Frederick, Page, Shenandoah, and Warren Counties) but also 4-H, FCS.
 The intern will experience interactions between agents and specialists as well as dealings with local county government and the local Extension Leadership Council.

 - Job Description and Qualifications